bat/bat/doc/manual/getting-started.md

 }
 @endcode

+In this case, you have to make sure the prior is properly normalized if you wish to compare different models as BAT will not do this for you.

-Or we can set individual priors for each parameter, and BAT will multiply them together for us.
+Or we can set individual priors for each parameter, and BAT will multiply them together for us including the proper normalization.
 If each parameter has a prior that factorizes from all the others, then this is the much better option.
 In this case, we **must not** override `LogAPrioriProbability`.
 Instead we tell BAT what the factorized prior is for each parameter, by adding a `BCPrior` object to each parameter after we create it:

 @code{.cpp}
 #include <BAT/BCGaussianPrior.h>